Affect Recognition in Conversations Using Large Language Models: Related Work

 \subsection{Affective Capabilities of LLMs}

 With the growing attention on LLMs from the research community, there have been several works investigating the affective abilities of LLMs. \citet{llm-empathy} evaluated the empathy ability of LLMs by utilising the emotion appraisal theory from psychology. \citet{llm-eq} assessed the emotional intelligence of LLMs in terms of Emotional Quotient (EQ) scores. \citet{zhang2023sentiment} investigated how LLMs could be leveraged for a range of sentiment analysis tasks under zero-shot or few-shot learning set-ups. \citet{chatgpt-emotional-dialogue} investigated the emotional dialogue ability of ChatGPT through a range of understanding and generation tasks.
-In our work, we focused on the affect recognition ability of LLMs in different types of dialogues and also fine-tuned open-source LLMs.
+In our work, we focus on the affect recognition ability of text-based LLMs.
+Our investigation spans across different types of dialogues and model learning set-ups.
+We also consider real-world applications of LLMs and consider ASR-inferred noisy input to models.